Thyroxine/k8s-wordpress/README.md

 ## Wordpress in Kubernetes

+### This guide will help you to deploy Wordpress on test cluster with persistent storage :-)

 1. Install [Helm](https://helm.sh/docs/intro/install/)
 2. Install **NFS Server** on Infrastructure Machine (AlmaLinux).
 RAID5 for Wordpress Files is mounted to `/mnt/bigvol`, RAID10 for MySQL to `/mnt/smallvol`
 ```shell